mpv-player/mpv/DOCS/man/mpv.rst

--set          Set a list of items (using ``,`` as separator) -append       Append a single item (escapes for the key, no escapes for the value) -add          Append 1 or more items (same syntax as -set)
+-set          Set a list of items (using ``,`` as separator) -append       Append a single item (escapes for the key, no escapes for the value) -add          Append 1 or more items (same syntax as -set) -remove       Delete item by key if present (does not interpret escapes)
 ============= ===============================================

 Keys are unique within the list.
 If an already present key is set, the existing